 Disadvantages of Hiring a Property Manager (Cons)

-Your Budget may not cover Management Fees
+Your Budget May not Support Management Fees

-Poor Management can create Problems rather than Solutions
+Poor Management Can Create Problems Rather than Solutions

-You may Lose Part of that Personal Touch
+Loss of Personal Touch

 Do You Need a Property Manager?